 - gallbladder disease

-MCTs are sometimes used in the treatment of childhood epilepsy — taken as part of a ketogenic diet.
+MCTs are sometimes used to treat childhood epilepsy — taken as part of a ketogenic diet.

 If you have Alzheimer’s disease, it can affect your brain’s ability to use sugar as an energy source.
 With MCTs, it offers your brain an alternative energy source, ketones.
 So some research shows that it might help protect your brain in the early stages of Alzheimer’s disease.
 But these benefits only seem to be found in people with the APOE e4 gene variant.